MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-location.md

 If necessary, you can transfer your data by using preview, beta, or other prerelease services.
 These services typically store your data in the United States, but they might store it globally.

 > [!NOTE]
-> For builds and releases running on Microsoft-provided macOS agents, your data will be transferred to a GitHub datacenter in the United States.
-GitHub owns and manages this datacenter location with compliance certifications, such as [SOC 1 and 2 Type II reports](https://github.com/security).
+> For builds and releases that run on Microsoft-provided macOS agents, your data is transferred to a GitHub datacenter in the United States.
+GitHub owns and manages this datacenter location with compliance certifications, such as [SOC 1 Type 2 and SOC 2 Type 2](https://github.com/security).

 Microsoft doesn't control or limit the locations from which you or your users can access your data.